wso2-attic/kubernetes-artifacts/README.md

 ### Building the Docker Images

 * Get Puppet Modules
     - The Puppet modules for WSO2 products can be found in the [WSO2 Puppet Modules repository](https://github.com/wso2/puppet-modules).
 You can obtain the latest release from the [releases page](https://github.com/wso2/puppet-modules/releases).
 After getting the `wso2-puppet-modules-<version>.zip` file, extract it and set PUPPET_HOME environment variable pointing to extracted folder.
 Modify the Hiera files as needed.

 * Add product packs and dependencies
     - Download and copy JDK 1.7 ([jdk-7u80-linux-x64.tar.gz](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html)) pack to `<REPOSITORY_HOME>/puppet/modules/wso2base/files`
     - Download the necessary products and copy them to `<REPOSITORY_HOME>/puppet/modules/<MODULE>/files`.
 For example, for WSO2 AS 5.3.0 download the [product pack](http://wso2.com/products/application-server/) and copy it to `<REPOSITORY_HOME>/puppet/modules/wso2as/files`.
     - Build the [Carbon Kubernetes Membership Scheme](#carbon-kubernetes-membership-scheme) and copy the resulting jar to `<REPOSITORY_HOME>/puppet/modules/<MODULE>/files/configs/repository/components/lib` folder.
 Repeat this for each product as needed.
     - Copy any deployable artifacts to the modules' `files` folder.
 For example, for WSO2 AS, copy any deployable applications to `<REPOSITORY_HOME>/puppet/modules/wso2as/files/configs/repository/deployment/server`.

 * Build the docker images
     - First build the base image by executing `build.sh` script. (ex: `<REPOSITORY_HOME>/common/docker/base-image`)
     - Navigate to the `docker` folder inside the module needed. (ex: `<REPOSITORY_HOME>/wso2as/docker`).
-    - Execute `build.sh` script and provide the image version to be used.
+    - Execute `build.sh` script and provide the image version and the product profiles to be built.
-        + `./build.sh 0.0.1`
+        + `./build.sh 0.0.1 'default|worker|manager'`
-    - This will result in Docker images being built for each product profile.
-For example, for WSO2 AS, there will be three images named `wso2/as-default-5.3.0:0.0.1`, `wso2/as-manager-5.3.0:0.0.1`, and `wso2/as-worker-5.3.0:0.0.1`.
+    - This will result in Docker images being built for each product profile provided.
+For example, for WSO2 AS, there will be three images named `wso2/as-default-5.3.0:0.0.1`, `wso2/as-manager-5.3.0:0.0.1`, and `wso2/as-worker-5.3.0:0.0.1` for the command provided above.

 ## Kubernetes Artifacts ##
 Kubernetes Service and Replication Controller artifacts are provided for the WSO2 products inside `<REPOSITORY_HOME>/<WSO2_PRODUCT>/kubernetes`.